ArundhatiU/music_streaming_db/README.md

-# music_streaming_db
 ### Music Streaming Service

 Music streaming services have become a cornerstone of digital entertainment, offering users convenient access to millions of songs.
-In this project, focus is on building a relational database for a music streaming platform to address critical backend needs.
-The goal was to design a system capable of managing core functionalities such as user subscriptions, playlists, and artist data while keeping the database scalable for future enhancements.
+This project explores building a comprehensive database system for a music streaming platform, leveraging both relational (SQL) and non-relational (NoSQL) approaches to address critical backend needs.
+The objective was to design a scalable, efficient, and versatile system capable of managing core functionalities such as user subscriptions, playlists, artist data, and metadata while being adaptable for future enhancements.
-This approach ensures that the platform has a robust foundation, capable of adapting to advanced features like personalized recommendations or real-time search tools as the platform grows.

-This database design includes comprehensive metadata for songs and artists.
-This metadata—such as genres, release dates, and lyrics—enables the platform to support future developments like real-time search and personalized recommendations.
-One of the key components is the subscription plan table, which categorizes users into free and premium tiers.
-This table ensures scalability, supporting features specific to each tier.
-Additionally, the database supports subscriber-generated playlists through a playlist table.
-Relationships between playlists and songs are managed via the playlist_songs table, which allows users to create and customize playlists seamlessly.
-Together, these features provide an efficient and organized way to handle core user interactions on the platform.

-In addition to managing user and playlist data,  database tracks artist payments through a dedicated payments table.
-This table allows for multiple payment entries per artist, ensuring accurate tracking of revenues over time.
-While the database excludes stream counts and detailed user activity tracking—such as listening history or favorites—it focuses on simplicity and functionality.
-By prioritizing essential features like playlist and song organization, we created a system that is scalable and ready for future integration of advanced functionalities.
-These might include search optimization, personalized content recommendations, or real-time data analysis.
-Ultimately, this project lays a strong foundation for both efficient operations and meaningful expansion opportunities in the future.

 EER model link:  https://github.com/ArundhatiU/music_streaming_db/blob/main/EER_diagram_music_streaming_service_db.drawio.png

+## Relational Database (SQL) Implementation
+The SQL implementation focuses on creating a structured, relational database to ensure robust organization and enforce relationships between entities.
+Key highlights of this implementation include:

+Comprehensive Metadata for Songs and Artists: The database stores rich metadata, such as genres, release dates, and lyrics, to support advanced features like real-time search and personalized recommendations.
+User Subscriptions: A dedicated subscription plan table categorizes users into free and premium tiers, enabling feature differentiation and scalability for evolving subscription models.
+Playlist Management: The playlist and playlist_songs tables manage user-generated playlists, allowing seamless creation and customization of playlists while maintaining relational integrity.
+Artist Payments: A payments table tracks artist revenues over time, supporting accurate financial management with multiple payment entries for each artist.
+This SQL-based design emphasizes simplicity, scalability, and readiness for future integrations, such as advanced search optimization, personalized content recommendations, or real-time data analysis.

 ## Relations used in database: